Full-Stack-93/alx-system_engineering-devops-1/0x02-shell_redirections/README.md

 Task 20 - Create a script that removes all letters 'c' and 'C' from input with 'tr -d cC'

 Task 21 - Write a script that reverse its input with 'rev'

+Task 22 - Write a script that displays all users and their home directories,sorted by users.
+Based on the the '/etc/passwd' file with 'cut -d':' -f1,6 /etc/passwd | sort'